alirezadir/Machine-Learning-Interviews/README.md

 # <a name="ml-sys"></a>  5.
 Machine Learning System Design

 ## Designing ML systems for production
-This is one of my favorite interviews in which you can shine bright and uplevel your career.
+This is one of my favorite interviews in which you can shine bright and up-level your career.
 I'd like to mention the following important notes:

 - Remember, the goal of ML system design interview is NOT to measure your deep and detailed knowledge of different ML algorithms, but your ability to zoom out and design a production-level ML system that can be deployed as a service within a company's ML infrastructure.